Towards a Multimodal Charging Network: Joint Planning of Charging Stations and Battery Swapping Stations for Electrified Ride-Hailing Fleets: Mathematical Formulation

+Assuming a first-come-first-serve matching principle, where the platform promptly assigns each rider to the nearest available vehicle, Passengers' waiting time only depends on the number of idle vehicles, denoted as $N_{i,t}^{v}$.
+This waiting time $w_{i,t}^p$ can be captured by the well-established square root law \cite{arnott_taxi_1996}\cite{li_regulating_2019}:

 where $\phi$ is a model parameter depending on the geometry of the city.
-Note that \eqref{eqn:pickup time} is very intuitive: the pickup time depends on the distance between the passenger and the closest idle vehicles, which must be inversely proportional to the square root of the number of idle vehicles.
-This indicates that a larger number of idle vehicles will lead to a shorter passenger waiting time.
-A rigorous proof for \eqref{eqn:pickup time} can be found in \cite{li_regulating_2019}.
+This functional form is intuitive.
+As the number of idle vehicles increases subject to a fixed spatial distribution, the distance between a passenger and each of the vehicles will decrease in proportion to the square root of the number of idle vehicles.
+A rigorous proof for the case of uniform distribution can be found in \cite{li_regulating_2019}.
+Note that the first-come-first-serve matching mechanism is a common assumption in the existing literature on ride-hailing markets \cite{castillo_surge_2017}\cite{ke_pricing_2020}\cite{mo_modeling_2020}\cite{zhou_competition_2022}.
+We believe that it does not limit the model's generality since as the proposed methodology in this paper does not hinge on the square root structure of \eqref{eqn:pickup time}.

-Due to the asymmetric passenger demand, the platform further dispatches vehicles from one zone to another to rebalance the fleet.
-Let $f_t = [f_{ij,t}]_{\forall i,j=\{1,\hdots,M\}}$ be the rebalancing flow.
-In the long run, the vehicle inflow and outflow in each zone should be equal, which leads to the network flow balance constraint:
+Due to the asymmetric passenger demand, the platform further dispatches vehicles from one zone to another to relocate the fleet.
+Let $r_{ij,t}$ denote the rebalancing flow from zone $i$ to $j$.
+In the long run, the vehicle inflow and outflow in each zone should be equal, leading to the following flow balance constraint:

 where the left-hand side represents the total flow leaving zone $i$, and the right-hand side denotes the total flow entering zone $i$.
-Note that these delivery and rebalancing trips can be completed by either EVs or gas-powered cars.
-Since the platform does not prioritize any vehicle type when dispatching the fleet, EVs will be dispatched with a chance of $R_{i,t} = N^{ve}_{i,t}/(N^{ve}_{i,t} + N^{vg}_{i,t})$, and gasoline vehicles with a chance of $1 - R_{i,t}$.
-If the platform adopts EVs in one of the $M$ zones, these EVs will flow into different zones along with the cross-zone trips and end up idling in every zone with a certain probability at equilibrium.
-To capture this, we enforce the following constraint:

-which means that EVs will be deployed in each zone of the city.
-This is a very mild condition because each zone will be the destination of some passengers and thus the probability for each vehicle to visit each zone must be positive in the long run.